There’s an old saying that goes, “You never get a second chance to make a first impression.”

 Different types and grades of paint behave differently.
 Some paints will track up very easily with tire marks.
 Some paints are more glossy than others.
 Some have better traction than others when wet.
 Some work better on asphalt and some work better in parking garages that don’t get sun or rain.
 Make sure your contractor is using paint that meets your expectations and is the correct paint for the particular application.

 Here at C&D, we almost always recommend using a type of high quality acrylic paint, which we believe will grant the pavement markings their longest possible life.
+Acrylic paint also has a higher gloss than other types of paint so it tends not track (collect tire marks) and looks better than lower gloss paints.

 Beware of Low Pavement Marking Bids